EIAgov/EIAgov/README.md

 ## Governance
 EIA wants to ensure a consistent experience for stakeholders who wish to provide feedback.
 Requests must follow EIA’s contributing guidelines; please see our [**Contribute**](https://github.com/EIAgov/EIAgov/blob/main/CONTRIBUTE.md) guidance or the file within each repo for more details on making contributions.

 EIA will review the feedback and formulate a response as appropriate.
 In cases that warrant a response, EIA will provide written feedback to the contributor.
 The process and reasons used to reach a decision will be described in each contribution resolution.
-The goal is to communicate feedback within a reasonable timeframe (e.g., 30 days), however, larger contributions may require a more thorough review and therefore require longer review periods.
+The goal is to communicate feedback within a reasonable timeframe (e.g. 30 days or less), however, larger contributions may require a more thorough review and therefore require longer review periods.

 We strongly encourage individuals working on model enhancements that would like to contribute back to the EIA repository to send an email to the appropriate project team before beginning work.